 You don’t need to be a native speaker of the language you are speaking, but it all depends on what students are looking for at the moment.
-Sometimes students want a native speaker to chat, and sometimes they want to study the language more seriously, so they will look someone with teaching qualifications.
+Sometimes students want a native speaker to chat with, and sometimes they want to study the language more seriously, so they will look for someone with teaching qualifications.
 If there is a demand for Spanish teachers, you will have a great chance of being accepted.
-If the platform is overflowed with English teachers, you may not be accepted.
-This is also fair to teachers who are teaching because it would be unfair to keep accepting people while there are so many teachers without students.
-With that in mind, Preply does care about their tutors.
+However, if the platform is overflowed with English teachers, you may not be accepted.
+This is also fair to teachers because it would be unfair to keep accepting people while there are so many teachers without students.
+With that in mind, Preply does care about its tutors.

 Have you used any other similar platforms or worked for any other online schools?
 Which ones?

 When it comes to other online platforms, I’ve taught in Bibo Global Opportunity (Former DMM Ekkaiva & Engoo, now just Engoo) and LearnTalk.
-Both of them give you a very low salary, but it is easier to get students there.
-Engoo is not as good as Preply, but I also gave it a positive review and I spent 2 years there.
+Both of them give you a meager salary, but it is easier to get students there.
+Engoo is not as good as Preply, but I also gave it a positive review, and I spent 2 years there.
 It’s great for beginner teachers with no experience!
-I don’t suggest applying to LearnTalk because the company has been involved in some scams.
+However, I don’t suggest applying to LearnTalk because the company has been involved in some scams.

 Read my Bibo Global Opportunity (now ENGOO review below!) ?

 How easy is the platform to use?

 The Preply platform is easy to use, but it all depends on how tech-savvy you are – some tutors excel since day one, and some end up overwhelmed.
 On the other hand, I am also building websites and training teachers on distance learning, so for me, it is easy-peasy.
-When you are new, you will probably have some questions and doubts, but after some time, it will become easier!
+When you are new, you will probably have some questions and doubts, but it will become easier after some time!

 What is the payment like and how is it processed?